edoatley/azure-tf-iac-testing/Post1.md

 touch terraform/modules/{resource_group,vnet,vm,app_gateway}/{main.tf,outputs.tf,variables.tf}
 ```

-### Step 4.
-Setup the backend
+### Step 2 - Setup the backend for state management

+Terraform relies on having a persisted [state file](https://developer.hashicorp.com/terraform/language/state) that allows it to understand
+what should exist and identify any changes it needs to make to bring your infrastructure into the desired state.
+This state file can be
+stored locally but this is not recommended and we will store it in an Azure storage account.

-Create a storage account and container to store the terraform state data:
+To quickly create the storage account and containers we can use the Azure CLI:

 ```bash
 az group create --name rg-edo-terraform-state --location northeurope